Quotient-Space Diffusion Models: Additional Experimental Results and Discussions

 \subsection{Training and Sampling Acceleration}

 In this subsection, we study the training and sampling convergence speed of different methods.
 For the training convergence speed comparison, we plot the generation performance measured by the precision AMR median metric with respect to the training epochs for previous heuristic alignment methods and our quotient-space diffusion model in \figref{acc}(Left).
 We only focus on the first 100 epochs for all the methods.
-These models are trained with the same architecture ET-Flow ($\SO(3)$) and training configurations on the GEOM-DRUGS dataset.
-The results indicate that our method achieves a similar convergence speed to the AF3 heuristic method, because both methods reduce the learning difficulty of the model, as shown in \tabref{comparison}.
-This theoretical benefit leads to faster convergence than the GeoDiff alignment method.
+These models are trained with the same architecture ET-Flow($\SO(3)$) and training configurations on the GEOM-DRUGS dataset.
+The results indicate that our method achieves a similar convergence speed to the AF3 heuristic method, because both methods reduce the learning difficulty of the model, and our method leads to a faster convergence than the GeoDiff alignment method since the latter only reduces the variance in learning a target in the equivalence class but has not removed this learning task, as shown in \tabref{comparison}.
 We also notice that the AF3 alignment method starts to get worse generation performance after 80 training epochs.
-This happens due to the incompatibility between the training loss and the generation performance metric, as the AF3 method is originally designed for the protein structure prediction task, which is not evaluated by distributional metrics.
+This happens due to the incompatibility between the modified learning target and the original sampling process.

 For the sampling convergence speed comparison, we plot the generation performance measured by the precision AMR median metric with respect to the number of function evaluations (NFE) for the sampling process in \figref{acc}(Right).
 For all these methods trained on the GEOM-DRUGS dataset, we use the Flow Matching ODE sampler \citep{lipman2023flow} with Euler discretization.
 From the results, we can observe that models trained with different strategies exhibit similar convergence trends (performance gradually degrades as NFE decreases), our quotient-space diffusion framework consistently outperforms all baselines across every NFE setting.